 OutputUsername (leave blank to use 'root'): admin_user Email address: firstname.lastname@example.org

 Then put in your password twice when you see the

 Password: prompt.
-You will not see the keystrokes or your password when you enter it.
+You will not receive output from the keystrokes of your password when you enter it.
 Press enter after each prompt to confirm your password.

 OutputPassword: Password (again):